-During a VBAC, a very small chance that the scar on your uterus will weaken and open.
+There is a very small chance that the scar on your uterus will weaken and open.
 If the scar opens completely (called a scar rupture) this may be more serious for you and your baby.
-For this reason we always recommend that women/people who have had a previous caesarean plan to have their baby on a delivery suite.
+For this reason we always recommend that women who have had a previous caesarean plan to have their baby on a delivery suite.
 This means we can continuously record the baby's heart rate and have fast access to theatre.
-However, scar rupture is rare and only happens in around 1 in 200 women/people.
+However, scar rupture is rare and only happens in around 1 woman in 200.

-If your labour is induced (started artificially) this increases the chance of scar rupture to about 1 to 2 in 100 women/people.
+If your labour is induced (started artificially) this would increase the chance of scar rupture happening to about 1 to 2 women in 100.
 If there are signs of scar rupture, your baby would be born by caesarean.

-The chance of the scar weakening and opening is reduced to 2 in 1000 if you have had a previous vaginal birth, even if you have had a caesarean section in between.
+The chance of the scar weakening and opening is reduced to 2 women in 1000 if you have had a previous vaginal birth, even if you have had a caesarean section in between.